pglen/comlin64/README.md

     The Makefile contains brief instructions on different stages of the process.
     A stock kernel and system is provided for easy system creation.
-    ComLinux can also be created from most any running system, but that is task reserved for expert sysadmins. (too many things to configure)
+    ComLin64ux can also be created from most any running system, but that is task reserved for expert sysadmins. (too many things to configure)

 Detecting the Jump Drive: